py-mine/mcproto/docs/contributing/making-a-pr.md

 issues, that don't yet have anyone assigned.
 If you find anything interesting there that you'd wish to work on, leave a comment on that issue with something like: "I'd like to work on this".

-Even if you do have an idea already, we heavily recommend (though not require) that you first make an issue, this can be a [bug report](./reporting-a-bug.md), but also a feature request, or something else.
-Once you made the issue, leave
-a: "I'd like to work on this" comment on it.
+Even if you do have an idea already, we heavily recommend (though not require) that you first make an issue, this can be a [bug report], but also a feature request, or something else.
+Once you made the issue, leave a: "I'd like to work on this" comment on it.

 Eventually, a maintainer will get back to you and you will be assigned to the issue.
 Being assigned is a soft approval from us, giving you the green light to start coding.
 By getting assigned, you also reserve the right to work on that